Chord Electronics Hugo 2 Review featured image

 Chord Electronics Hugo 2 Review

-The Chord Hugo 2 is a DAC and then some.
+The Chord Electronics Hugo 2 is a DAC and then some.
 In some ways, I am convinced the Hugo 2 is the lovechild of the Mojo and Hugo 1 such is the degree of harmony of the two designs.
 Would the Hugo 2 have been possible without the Mojo?
 I doubt it.

-Slide here to add your score on the gear!102 Votes
+Slide here to add your score on the gear!109 Votes

 Reader's Score

 Has it been 3 years already since the launch of the original Chord Hugo DAC/Amp?
-Time flies I guess in this hobby yet the Hugo is still hugely relevant and massively respected by many an audiophile as one of the high points in the portable audio market.
+Time flies in this hobby yet the Hugo is still hugely relevant and massively respected by many an audiophile as one of the high points in the portable audio market.

 Since then, the launch of the Mojo has brought Chord Electronics to an even wider consumer market with its more plebicolous pricing point.
-John, Rob and the entire team love to travel to support their products and have to be one of the most “people-friendly” bunch of company guys I have met to date.
+John, Rob, and the entire team love to travel to support their products and have to be one of the most “people-friendly” bunch of company guys I have met to date.

 In a way, I almost feel that Mojo has better prepared the market for the launch of the new Hugo 2 than the original Hugo.
 Its omnipotence in our local market is startling and perhaps created an attentive core audience ready for their next Chord “upgrade”.